Search

 6. Inter-relationships

 6.2 All new accessions are assessed for preservation and conservation needs, and prioritised for cataloguing.
 The catalogue backlog is actively managed, seeking opportunities for external funding, project cataloguing posts and supervised volunteers.
 Cataloguing and preparation of finding aids is a priority in order to sustain and improve accessibility to the range of our collections.
-The provision of surrogates will be utilized to enhance access to certain collections or parts of collections.
+The provision of surrogates will be utilised to enhance access to certain collections or parts of collections.

 6.3 User demand and interest helps to determine cataloguing priorities.
 User demand, preservation assessment and cost-benefit analysis helps to determine conservation and digitisation priorities.